 In general, the emerging message from the existing literature is that the use of survey weights at the propensity score model stage and the outcome model stage can potentially be beneficial in reducing the bias of population-level inference.
 However, a consensus on the best practice and the underlying justifications for using survey weights to target different causal estimands of interest have not been fully elucidated.
-This paper thus aims to contribute to the literature on propensity score weighting in the following several ways.
-First, the target estimands in the prior development on survey observational data methods were limited to ATE and ATT, but not to other estimands (e.g., ATO, the average treatment effect among the overlap population\cite{Li2018}).
-We address this by supplying a unified framework that incorporates survey weights into the general framework of balancing weights.\cite{Li2018} Second, as a further extension, we detail the use of survey weights for augmented weighting estimators under the balancing weights framework, which can potentially improve efficiency over weighting alone by leveraging information from a posited outcome regression function.
+This paper aims to contribute to the literature on propensity score weighting in several ways.
+First, the target estimands in the prior development on survey observational data methods were limited to ATE and ATT, and have not covered other weighted average treatment effect estimands.\cite{Li2018} We address this by supplying a unified framework that incorporates survey weights into the general framework of balancing weights.\cite{Li2018} Second, as a further extension, we detail the use of survey weights for augmented weighting estimators under the balancing weights framework, which can potentially improve efficiency over weighting alone by leveraging information from a posited outcome regression function.
 Third, we developed closed-form variance estimators that accommodate survey weights in each estimator we considered for computationally efficient inference.
-Lastly, given that no consensus has been reached on the best use of survey weights in propensity score weighting analysis under various real-world scenarios (such as varying levels of covariate overlap and model misspecification), we report on an extension simulation study that shed light on the relative comparisons between methods and provide recommendations to help practitioners enhance the reliability of causal evidence obtained from survey observational data.
+Lastly, given that no consensus has been reached on the best use of survey weights in propensity score weighting analysis under various real-world scenarios (such as varying levels of covariate overlap and model misspecification), we conduct extensive simulations to shed light on the operating characteristics of these methods and provide practical recommendations.